jmonlong/Hippocamplus/_posts/2016-09-06-epigeneticTracks.md

 I'll use the [AnnotationHub](http://bioconductor.org/packages/release/bioc/html/AnnotationHub.html) package, which links Encode and EpigenomeRoadmap data (and more) directly in R.

-I search for *peaks* in *hg19* from H3K27ac, H3K27me3, H3K36me3, H3K4me1, H3K4me3 or H3K9me3, in brain, blood, liver, muscle, lung, kidney, skin or heart.
+I search for *narrowPeak* in *hg19* from H3K27ac, H3K27me3, H3K36me3, H3K4me1, H3K4me3 or H3K9me3, in brain, blood, liver, muscle, lung, kidney, skin or heart.
+I also look for DNase peaks.
 Let's see if I can find what I want.

 ![plot of chunk unnamed-chunk-2]({{ site.baseurl }}images/figure/source/2016-09-06-epigeneticTracks/unnamed-chunk-2-1.png)

-Except for liver and kidney, the other tissues have more than 3 tracks for each mark.
-In total, it represents 686 different tracks, that I want to merge into one track per mark/tissue.
+Most tissues have more than 3 tracks for each histone mark.
+I'll just exclude liver and knidney that don't.
+DNase is a bit more rare but there is at least one track per tissue.
+In total, it represents 360 different tracks, that I want to merge into one track per mark/tissue.

 ## Download and merge tracks